Based on Data Balancing and Model Improvement for Multi-Label Sentiment Classification Performance Enhancement: Methodology

 \subsection{Training process}

-The baseline was first established by training the full unified model on the processed and balanced \textit{GoEmotions} dataset.
-This configuration serves as the primary reference for subsequent evaluations.
-All experiments adopted the same optimization setup for consistency.
-Training employed the Adam optimizer (\(\text{lr}=1\times10^{-3}, \beta_{1}=0.9, \beta_{2}=0.999, \epsilon=10^{-7}\)) with a batch size of 256, up to 34 epochs, and early stopping if validation loss did not improve for five consecutive epochs.
-Mixed-precision training (float16 for non-critical operations, float32 for loss and gradient updates) was used to improve efficiency while preserving numerical stability.
-Thresholds for classification were tuned exclusively on the validation set through a per-label grid search to maximize the F1-score, producing the threshold vector \(\tau\).
-This vector was then applied to the test set for evaluation, ensuring that no data leakage occurred.
+All experiments used the same optimization setup: Adam optimizer (\(\text{lr}=1\times10^{-3}, \beta_{1}=0.9, \beta_{2}=0.999, \epsilon=10^{-7}\)), batch size 256, and 34 training epochs (no early stopping for the ablation curves).
+Automatic mixed precision (AMP) was enabled to improve training efficiency.
+For threshold tuning, we performed per-label grid search on the validation set to maximize label-wise F1, using thresholds from 0.05 to 0.95 with a step size of 0.05.
+The resulting threshold vector \(\tau\) was applied once to the held-out test set for evaluation (no test information was used in tuning).

-After assembling the processed GoEmotions dataset, the unified model architecture was first trained to establish the baseline.
-As shown in Figures~\ref{fig:baseline_loss}, both training and validation losses decreased steadily across epochs, eventually converging to stable values, indicating that the model maintained good generalization without clear signs of overfitting.
+To examine the contribution of attention and data balancing, we conducted ablation experiments under three configurations: (i) unbalanced data with attention, (ii) unbalanced data without attention, and (iii) balanced data with attention (final).

-To further examine the contribution of individual components and data balancing strategies, we conducted ablation experiments under three configurations: (i) unbalanced data with attention and (ii) unbalanced data without attention.
+Figure~\ref{fig:attn_loss} shows the unbalanced+attention setting.
+Training loss decreases steadily, while validation loss starts increasing earlier than training loss, indicating mild overfitting.
+This divergence is likely driven by the severe label imbalance and weak-label noise in the unbalanced setting, where the model increasingly fits spurious patterns that reduce training loss but do not transfer to validation.
+In addition, attention can amplify dataset-specific cues, making the model more sensitive to rare-label artifacts and thus accelerating validation loss growth.
+In this setup, attention reweights token positions to emphasize informative cues for multi-label prediction.

-Figure~\ref{fig:attn_loss} shows the results for the unbalanced dataset with the attention mechanism.
-Training loss decreased steadily, while validation loss revealed early signs of overfitting.
-The attention layer in this setup allowed the model to assign higher weights to the most informative timesteps, enhancing feature representation for multi-label classification.
+Figure~\ref{fig:noattn_loss} shows the unbalanced setting without attention.
+Validation loss reaches its minimum earlier and then increases, indicating stronger overfitting when attention is removed.
+In this case, temporal average pooling after the BiLSTM is used instead of attention.

-Finally, Figure~\ref{fig:noattn_loss} shows the unbalanced dataset without attention.
-Training loss declined steadily, but validation loss reached its minimum earlier and then gradually increased, suggesting a stronger overfitting trend when attention was removed.
-Without attention, the model relied on temporal average pooling after the BiLSTM, which limited its ability to capture informative features.
+Finally, we train the balanced+attention configuration as our final model and use it as the primary reference for subsequent evaluations.
+Figure~\ref{fig:baseline_loss} reports its training/validation loss curves; both losses decrease and stabilize over epochs, indicating stable optimization under the balanced setting.